2. MATERIAL ACCOUNTING POLICIES

 All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorized within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:

-1) Level 1: Quoted (unadjusted) market prices in active markets for identical assets or liabilities.
+1) Level 1: Quoted (unadjusted) market prices in active markets for identical assets or Liabilities.

-2) Level 2: Valuation techniques for which the lowest
+2) Level 2: Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable.

-level input that is significant to the fair value
+3) Level 3: Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

 c) Use of Estimates

-The presentation of the financial statements is in conformity with the Ind AS which requires the management to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, revenues and expenses and disclosure of
+The presentation of the financial statements is in conformity with the Ind AS which requires the management to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, revenues and expenses and disclosure of contingent liabilities.
+Such estimates and assumptions are based on management's evaluation of relevant facts and circumstances as on the date of financial statements.
+The actual outcome may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to the accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.